shinshiner/WSM2020_proj/README.md

 2. Put the generated indexes and original data into folder `/data1/` and `/data2/`.

-We also provide the [processed data](https://github.com/pandao/editor.md "Editor.md").
+We also provide the [processed data](https://pan.baidu.com/s/14AwX-AtyIJF9krTtS5TQKA) (extraction code: izcl).

 ## Usage